comp110-lytle/comp110/site/resources/practice/class-writing.md

 ### `HotCocoa`

 Create a class called `HotCocoa` with the following specifications:

     a.
 Each `HotCocoa` object has a `bool` attribute called `has_whip`, a `str` attribute called `flavor`, and two `int` attributes called `marshmallow_count` and `sweetness`.

     b.
 The class should have a constructor that takes in and sets up each of its attribute’s values.

     c.
 Write a method called `mallow_adder` that takes in an `int` called `mallows`, increases the `marshmallow_count` by that amount, and increases the `sweetness` by that amount times 2.

     d.
-Write a `__str__` magic method that displays the details of the hot cocoa order mimicing the following:
+Write a `__str__` magic method that displays (aka returns a string with) the details of the hot cocoa order mimicing the following:

         - If it has whipped cream:
             `"A <flavor> cocoa with whip, <marshmallow_count> marshmallows, and level <sweetness> sweetness.`
         - If it doesn't have whipped cream:
             `"A <flavor> cocoa without whip, <marshmallow_count> marshmallows, and level <sweetness> sweetness.`

     e.
 Write an `order_cost` *function* that takes as input a `list` of `HotCocoa` objects to represent an order and returns the total cost of the order.
 A `HotCocoa` with whip is $2.50 and without whip is $2.00.

 ### `TimeSpent`

 Create a class called `TimeSpent` with the following specifications:

     a.
 Each `TimeSpent` object has a `str` attribute called `name`, a `str` attribute called `purpose`, and an `int` attribute called `minutes`.

     b.
 The class should have a constructor that takes in and sets up each of its attribute’s values.

     c.
 Write a method called `add_time` that takes in an `int` and increases the `minutes` attribute by this amount.
 The method should return `None`.

     d.
 Write an `__add__` magic method that takes in an `int` called `added_minutes` and returns a new `TimeSpent` object with the same attribute values except that `minutes` is increased by `added_minutes`.

     e.
 Write a method called `reset` that resets the amount of time that is stored in the `minutes` attribute.
 The method should also return the amount that was stored in `minutes`.

     f.
 Write a `__str__` magic method returns a line reporting information about the current `TimeSpent` object.
 Suppose a `TimeSpent` object has `name` = `“Ariana”`, `purpose` = `“screen time”`, and `minutes` = `130`.
 The method should return: `“Ariana has spent 2 hours and 10 minutes on screen time.”`

     g.
 Write a *function* called `most_by_purpose` that takes as input a `list` of `TimeSpent` objects and a `str` to represent a purpose, and returns the name of the person who spent the most time doing that specific activity.
     - Example usage:
     <pre>